Originate/create-originate-app/template/DEVELOPING/GraphQL-backend.md

 Object type classes are often not instantiated directly.
 (You might have noticed that `Recipe` has no constructor.)
 In the most common case an object type maps to a database table, and we use one class with both GraphQL and TypeORM annotations to represent both concepts.
+(See [TypeORM Database Entities][]).
 You can see that in the full definition of [Recipe][].
 But it's also possible to define an object type class that is not a database entity.
 When constructing API responses you can instantiate your class, or you can write an object literal that is structurally-compatible with the class definition (has the same properties with compatible types), or you can use any other value with a type that is assignable to the class type.

+[typeorm database entities]: ./database.md#typeorm-database-entities

 ## The Root Type